ballet/predict-census-income/README.md

 This project contains a feature engineering pipeline and associated models that can be used to **predict personal income from raw survey responses** to the US Census American Community Survey.
 The model built from features submitted by the community can then be used to optimize administration of the survey, direct public policy interventions, and assist empirical researchers.

+[**See dates/times for upcoming virtual collaboration hours**](#virtual-collaboration-hours), opportunities to work at the same time as other collaborators and ask/answer questions in the chat.

 ## Join the collaboration

 Are you interested in joining the collaboration?